vmware/load-balancer-and-ingress-services-for-kubernetes/docs/akoconfig.md

   - `pvc`: Persistent Volume Claim name which AKO controller will use to store its logs.
   - `mountPath`: Mount path for the logs.
   - `logFile`: Log file name where the AKO controller will add it's logs.
+  - `featureGates`: FeatureGates is to enable or disable experimental features.
+    * `gatewayAPI`: GatewayAPI enables/disables processing of Kubernetes Gateway API CRDs.
+  - `gatewayAPI`: GatewayAPI defines settings for AKO Gateway API container.
+These settings will only be used if **gatewayAPI** feature gate is enabled.
+    * `image`: Image defines image related settings for AKO Gateway API container.
+  - `akoGatewayLogFile`: AKOGatewayLogFile is the name of the file where ako-gateway-api container will dump its logs.
+This setting will only be used if **gatewayAPI** feature gate is enabled.

   ## Editing the AKOConfig custom resource
   If we need any changes in the way the AKO controller was deployed, or if we want to tweak a knob in the above list, we can do that in the runtime.
 However, note that, only `spec.akoSettings.logLevel` and `spec.akoSettings.deleteConfig` can be changed without triggering a restart of the AKO controller.
 If any other knobs are changed, the ako-operator WILL trigger a restart of the AKO controller.